anhnong90/cms-project/README.md

 ---

-# 👻 My First Ghost CMS Project
+# 👻 Our First Ghost CMS Project

 > **Slogan:**
 > **_“We’re not afraid of Ghost — we hosted it ourselves!”_**